 On October 20, 1994, the Company issued a note payable for 500,000 Japanese Yen (approximately \$4,417 and \$4,938 on November 30, 1996 and 1995, respectively) to finance its investment in TALK (Note 8).
-The note is scheduled to be repaid on October 20, 2004 and bears interest at 4.1%.
-The note can be repaid by cash payment or by giving 10,000 shares of its TALK investment to the lender.
+The note is scheduled to be repaid on October 20, 2004 and bears interest at 4.1%. note can be repaid by cash payment or by giving 10,000 shares of its TALK investment to the lender.
 The lender has an option to acquire 2,000 shares of TALK held by the Company in exchange for releasing the Company from 20% of the face value of the note at any time after October 20, 1995.
-This note and the investment in TALK are both denominated in Japanese Yen, and, as such, the foreign currency translation adjustment resulting from the note will be recorded in stockholders'

-equity to the extent that the adjustment is less than or equal to the adjustment from the translation of the investment in TALK.
+This note and the investment in TALK are both denominated in Japanese Yen, and, as such, the foreign currency translation adjustments are accounted for as a hedge.
+Any foreign currency translation adjustment resulting from the note will be recorded in stockholders' equity to the extent that the adjustment is less than or equal to the adjustment from the translation of the investment in TALK.
 Any portion of the adjustment from the translation of the note that exceeds the adjustment from the translation of the investment in TALK is a transaction gain or loss that will be included in earnings.